ZhiyuanLck/vim-lf/README.md

 - Features that already exist may be discarded.
 - Default behavior may be broken.
 - Current UI may be rearranged.
+- Support for nvim is not considered in short term.

 ## Screenshot